-Should parents require any further information regarding our SEND provision, Miss Roberts (SENDCO) or Mrs Alliston (Head Teacher) would be delighted to provide any further assistance - please don't hesitate to contact us.
+Should parents require any further information regarding our SEND provision, Mrs Hamilton (Head Teacher and SENDCo) would be delighted to provide any further assistance - please don't hesitate to contact us.
 Appointments may be made to discuss any queries or to have a look around our school and see our policies working in practice.

-Parents/carers may make an appointment to visit our school by contacting the School Officevia telephone: 01594 833457 or e-mail: admin@coalway-inf.gloucs.sch.uk
+Parents/carers may make an appointment to visit our school by contacting the School Office via telephone: 01594 833457 or e-mail: admin@coalway-inf.gloucs.sch.uk